-Figure 2 shows an example of two breaks in the redundant cluster interconnects in which Node 1 and Node 2 can no longer communicate with each other.
+The figure below shows an example of two breaks in the redundant cluster interconnects in which Node 1 and Node 2 can no longer communicate with each other.
 However, both nodes still have access to the SAN.
 Therefore, if recovery actions were taken independently on each node, two instances of an application could be running unaware on the two nodes of the cluster.
 If these instances were to make uncoordinated updates to their data, then data corruption would occur.
 Clearly, this condition cannot be allowed.

-Figure 2: Cluster partition in two-node cluster
+Figure 1.2 Cluster partition in two-node cluster